-Today I wrap up a week long training of young photographers from nine different nations who were part of the School of Photographic Communication at the University of Nations here in Kailua-Kona, Hawaii.
-This is on The Big Island.
+Today I wrap up a week-long training of young photographers from nine different nations who were part of the School of Photographic Communication at the University of Nations here in Kailua-Kona, Hawaii.
+The photo above is on The Big Island.

 I started the week by taking some tourist photos around The Big Island.
 I had never been to the top of Mauna Kea.
-Often above the clouds, the night skies are often clear and bright, rivaling any other stargazing location in the world!
+Above the clouds, the night skies are often clear and bright, rivaling any other stargazing location in the world!

 |Nikon D4, 28-300mm, ISO 12800, ƒ/8, 1/50|

-This is most of the students and staff at the school.
-We spent a lot of time at the computers this week rather than behind our cameras, because I was teaching them how to use Adobe Lightroom.
+This photo is of most of the students and staff at the school.
+We spent much time at the computers this week rather than behind our cameras because I taught them how to use Adobe Lightroom.

 |Fujifilm X-E2, 18-55mm, ISO 6400, ƒ/4, 1/140|

-The purpose of this school was to not just teach photographic skills but leadership skills.
-Paul Childers is one of the founders of the school and teaches here to the class some of the skills for teams.
+The purpose of this school was to teach not just photographic skills but leadership skills.
+Paul Childers is one of the school’s founders and leads her to the class on some of the skills for teams.

-This class will teach photography, some lighting, a little video, design and leadership skills so these students can then lead communication teams overseas to help document things like human trafficking, orphanages and other social justice issues.
+This class will teach photography, some lighting, a little video, design, and leadership skills so these students can lead communication teams overseas to help document things like human trafficking, orphanages, and other social justice issues.

 |Fujifilm X-E2, 18-55mm, ISO 6400, ƒ/3.6, 1/210|

 I chose to break up some of the Lightroom with what I call sidebar topics on photography.
-I showed them how to use off camera flash and here I Skyped in three time pulitzer prize winning photographer Anacleto Rapping.
+I showed them how to use off-camera flash, and I Skyped in three-time Pulitzer prize-winning photographer Anacleto Rapping.

-The class is going to the Southwestern Photojournalism Conference in Fort Worth, TX next month to take part of the student workshop and the rest of the conference.
+The class is going to the Southwestern Photojournalism Conference in Fort Worth, TX, next month to participate in the student workshop and the rest of the conference.

-I offered to meet with each student one-on-one and talk about whatever they wanted to ask me or talk about.
+I offered to meet with each student one-on-one and discuss whatever they wanted to ask me.
 Here are some of the students who took me up on that offer.